Find Affordable College Courses

 8 Yearly Graduations

 Stony Brook University is the 18th most popular school in the nation for students seeking a doctor's degree in comparative literature.
 Roughly 26,700 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,070 per year, while in-state graduate students, on average, pay $11,310 per year.
-For the 2020-2021 academic year, 8 doctor's degrees were handed out to comparative literature majors at SUNY Stony Brook.
-Around 13% of these students were from an underrepresented racial-ethnic group, and 63% were women.
+During the most recent year for which we have data, 8 people received their doctor's degree in comparative literature from SUNY Stony Brook.
+Of these students, 50% were women and 50% were members of underrepresented racial-ethnic groups.

 Below are some popular majors that are similar to comparative literature that offer doctor’s degrees.